 The application season opens on November 1.
 For all graduate programs, review of applications will begin on January 1 and will continue throughout the spring semester until all positions are filled.
 The final application deadline is June 1.
-For funding consideration, the deadline is January 1.
+For funding consideration, doctoral applicants must submit all materials by January 9 and MA applicants must submit all materials by February 5.

 During the application process, you will be uploading the following documents electronically: